 Paul Launer's Iron Horse Brigade

 The ALS Walk for Life is one of the world's largest gatherings of ALS patients, families and friends.
-Now in its 16th year, the Walk has raised over $12 million in support of Chicago's independent leader in ALS, the Les Turner ALS Foundation.
-Our team is proud to have raised close to $400,000 in our four years of participation.
+Now in its 17th year, the Walk has raised over $12 million in support of Chicago's independent leader in ALS, the Les Turner ALS Foundation.
+Our team is proud to have raised over $400,000 in our five years of participation.
 But we need help.
 Lots of it.
-Once again the Foglia Family Foundation (F words that we LOVE! :)) has come to our help.
-If you donate a dollar, they'll donate a dollar.
-If you donate $1,000, they'll donate $1,000.
-Yes, they're matching all of our contributions up to $50,000.
-There's nothing I'd like more than to FULLY take them up on their kind and generous offer.
-OUR TEAM NEEDS TO RAISE $50,000!
-Will you help?
-WE BELIEVE!

 The money raised through the Walk helps people currently living with ALS (PALS) and their families through the Foundation’s Home and Community Service and grant programs.
 It also supports the Les Turner ALS Research and Patient Center at Northwestern Medicine where PALS are seen by a multi-disciplinary clinical staff at the Lois Insolia ALS Clinic, ensuring no part of their disease goes unseen and untreated.
 The Center also supports three full functioning research laboratories, each one providing hope of a future without ALS.
 This is what I love about the Les Turner ALS Foundation.
 They are the full package.
 They provide invaluable patient resources to families - many of which are struggling with the diagnosis, don't know which way to turn- and there's the Les Turner ALS Foundation.
 Providing help when they need it most.
 Providing hope, too, through research.
 Care and research.
+Two things that the ALS community is sorely in need of.
 WE BELIEVE!

 Join us as we Walk to end ALS.
 We welcome your participation on our team through being there with us in body OR spirit as we walk to provide care and hope.
 WE BELIEVE!